 What about air purifiers with really strong UV lights?

 In direct response to COVID-19, new companies have popped up claiming to offer “incredibly strong UV light air purifiers”.
 Here’s one:

 This company claims that its UV light air purifier is specifically suited for killing viruses.
 They’re able to achieve a UV light intensity of 16.8mW/cm2 due to a ‘special coating’ inside the purifier.
 That’s almost 3 times the intensity of the ‘standard’ UV light air purifiers mentioned above.

 At 16.8mW/cm2, viruses would need to be exposed to the UV light for 4.46s to kill >99.9% of the virus.
 That’s a little better than ordinary UV light purifiers, but still not great.
 Air would still need to pass through this purifier 15 times before it killed >99.9% of COVID-19.

 Result: Even more powerful ‘COVID-19 ready’ UV light purifiers don’t give enough time to kill the coronavirus.

 What All UV light Air Purifiers Have in Common: a HEPA Filter

 At this point, let’s backtrack.
 There’s one thing all the UV light air purifiers above have in common: they all have a HEPA filter.
-If UV light is so great at killing viruses, why do these companies include a HEPA filter in their air purifier?
-The reason’s simple: UV light can only kill a small amount of viruses in the air during one pass.
-HEPA filters, however are great at capturing viruses.
+The reason for this is simple.
+The UV lights in air purifiers aren’t powerful enough to kill all viruses in one pass.
+On the other hand, HEPA filters are great at capturing viruses.
 Data shows they can capture over 99.9% of viruses in a single pass.

 Maybe the UV light is to Kill Viruses Stuck in the HEPA Filter?